“Curiouser and curiouser!” Cried Alice (she was so much surprised, that for the moment she quite forgot how to speak good English).

-When Jonas was a camper he used to bring fireworks and spray paint to camp.
-One summer no one’s ever forgotten he tagged the inside of one of the counselor cabins.
+When Jonas was a camper, he used to bring fireworks and spray paint to camp.
+One summer that no one has ever forgotten he tagged the inside of one of the counselor cabins.

 “Are you kidding me?”
-Logan sputtered, coughing up a gummy bear.
+Lukas sputtered, coughing up a gummy bear.